Nov 11, 2025

 I spent last Christmas in the hospital, my first stay since I was born.
 Although not an emergency, I needed my operation sooner than later.
 It was a humbling experience in one of the most complex, high tech sectors of modern life, much of which didn't exist when I was born.

-I have a long relationship with heart disease.
-My father and his brother both died from it in their forties.
-Although older, their parents also both died from it.
 Since I was young, I have been keenly aware of my bad genes.
 Wanting to live a long life, I never smoked, watched my diet, ran and developed other life habits to minimize my exposure to heart disease.

 It mostly worked.
 The kids are grown, we have grandkids, I'm safely retired and we’ve been walking five miles a day for years.

 Since my first physicals after college, I was encouraged to watch my diet, to run and to take medications to lower my cholesterol (even though my cholesterol numbers were good).

 In their zealous determination to keep me healthy, I once failed a treadmill test.
 They assumed that I had probably already had some heart attacks.
 But on further review, they cleared me to do anything I wanted.
 It was a false alarm.

 But last year my luck ran out.
 I woke up a couple of times feeling short of breath.
 I wasn't sure what was a virus and what was more serious, but I reluctantly went into the clinic.